stacks-network/stacks/stacking.md

 - Assume 25% of liquid supply is participating, the min threshold is 70k STX (~62.5k STX rounded up to the nearest 10,000)
 - Assume 50% of liquid supply is participating, the min threshold is 130k STX (~125k STX rounded up to the nearest 10,000)

+**Pooling and services:**
-We anticipate users being able to reap the benefits of Stacking rewards through partners like OkCoin, Staked, and more, even if they themselves don’t individually own the relevant minimum threshold amount.
+Users can pool together to meet the minimum threshold using the *delegrate* transactions.
+Further, we anticipate users to reap the benefits of Stacking rewards through partners like OkCoin, Staked, and others, even if they themselves don’t individually own the relevant minimum threshold amount.

 **Stacks future supply:**
 The Stacks cryptocurrency has a predefined future supply that reaches approximately 1,818M STX by year 2050.
 See [here](https://github.com/zone117x/stx-supply-schedule/blob/master/supply.csv) for data on STX tokens unlocking by block.